Our top picks of books about trailblazing African-American girls and women!

-Nine months before Rosa Parks refused to give up her seat, fifteen-year-old Claudette Colvin did the same — but rather than receiving support, she found herself shunned by classmates and dismissed by community leaders.
-Colvin was an unwed teen mother, not the right sort of person to rally the country for this critical civil rights battle.
-Yet she remained determined to effect change, and a year later, she challenged Jim Crow laws again by becoming one of the key plaintiffs in Browder vs. Gayle, a landmark court case.
-This National Book Award winner shines a light on an important but little-known figure from civil rights history.
+Nine months before Rosa Parks refused to give up her seat, fifteen-year-old Claudette Colvin did the same — but instead rather than receiving support, she found herself shunned by classmates and dismissed by community leaders.
+And yet she remained determined to effect change, and a year later, she challenged Jim Crow laws again by becoming one of the key plaintiffs in Browder vs. Gayle, a landmark court case.
+This National Book Award winner shines a light on an important but little-known figure from Civil Rights history.

 Kidnapped and sold into slavery in 1761 to the Wheatley family of Boston, the woman who would become known as Phillis Wheatley had a tremendous gift for poetry.
 While the Wheatley's recognized her gift and educated her along with their own children, she was still never considered their equal.
-Even once she became the first published African-American poet, she wrestled with the dilemma of not fitting in with either white or slave society. in this historical novel, author Ann Rinaldi tells Wheatley's unique story, and explores the details of life in colonial America.
+Even once she became the first published African-American poet, she wrestled with the dilemma of not fitting in with either White or slave society. in this historical novel, author Ann Rinaldi tells Wheatley's unique story, and explores the details of life in colonial America.
 Younger readers can learn more about Wheatley in A Voice of Her Own: A Story of Phillis Wheatley, Slave Poet for ages 8 to 12.
-For more resources about Wheatley, visit our Phillis Wheatley Collection.

-In 1848, 13-year-old Emily Edmonson and her siblings took a bold chance: they, along with seventy other enslaved African-American people, boarded the Pearl in Washington, D.C., hoping to sail north to freedom.
+In 1848, 13-year-old Emily Edmonson and her siblings took a bold chance: they, along with seventy other slaves, boarded the Pearl in Washington, D.C., hoping to sail north to freedom.
 But the ship was captured before reaching its destination, and in retribution, the escapees were auctioned to plantations in the Deep South where they would experience even crueler treatment.
 However, Edmonson never gave up her dream of freedom, and eventually she would achieve it, becoming a teacher at a school for young African-American women.
-Author Winifred Conkling provides plenty of resources to reference about the real experiences of enslaved people — including descriptions of the slave pens and of the practice of white men taking slaves as "second wives" — and the risk associated with attempting to escape and failing, but also about the courage of people like Edmonson who refused to accept that they should not be free.
+Author Winifred Conkling provides plenty of resources to reference about the real experiences of enslaved people and the risk associated with attempting to escape and failing, but also about the courage of people like Edmonson who refused to accept that they should not be free.

-Simone Biles is best known for her nineteen medals — fourteen gold — and her Olympic successes, but getting there too perseverance and resiliency that many people didn't see.
+Simone Biles is best known for her 25 World Championship medals, but getting there took perseverance and resiliency that many people didn't see.
 In her memoir, Biles talks about the challenges that faced her long before she had her sights set on the podium, from an early childhood in foster care to her adoption by her grandparents, who she now calls Mom and Dad.
 Their love and support helped her keep balanced as she rose through the ranks of gymnastics competition, ensuring that she always found joy in the sport in which she excelled.
-This optimistic and inspiring memoir will be a hit with anyone who found themselves spellbound watching Biles at the Olympic Games.
+This optimistic and inspiring memoir will be a hit with anyone who finds themselves spellbound watching Biles soar to new heights.

 As a child, Melba Pattillo Beals saw Klansmen hang a man from the rafters during a prayer meeting; as a teen, she was almost raped when she was unknowingly taken to a KKK meeting.
-Throughout it all, she asked tough questions: why should she have to drink from a separate fountain, or live her life feeling unsafe?
+And throughout, she asked tough questions: why should she have to drink from a separate fountain, or live her life feeling unsafe?
 The adults in her life wanted her to keep quiet out of fear, but she refused: she knew there was a future where she could live free — and as one of the Little Rock Nine, she made her mark on history.
-This newly released biography captures the courage and determination of Beals and the other child activists like her who pushed for change.
-Young adult readers can also check out Beals' earlier book, Warriors Don't Cry: A Searing Memoir of the Battle to Integrate Little Rock's Central High.
+This powerful memoir captures the courage and determination of Beals and the other child activists like her who pushed for change.

 Few things are known for certain about Edmonia Lewis, whose sculptures of historical figures captivated the world.
-The daughter of an Ojibwe woman and an African-Haitian man, Lewis had the had the rare opportunity to study at Oberlin, one of the first colleges to admit women and people of color, but was forced to leave after being accused of poisoning and theft.
+The daughter of an Ojibwe woman and an African-Haitian man, Lewis had the had the rare opportunity to study at Oberlin, but was forced to leave after being accused of poisoning and theft.
 She eventually moved to Italy, where her career finally took off.
 In this novel in verse, author Jeannine Atkins creates a fictionalized story of Lewis' life that fills in the spaces between events of historical record, imagining the emotional life of an artist whose determination to create beauty required her to force her way through many obstacles.